 A flexible hose connects the outlet of the condensing heat exchanger to the trap inlet.
 Ensure the elbow connector on the hose is fully pushed onto the 'top hat' inlet connector of the trap.

-If connecting the condensate discharge (either internally or externally) into a waste system or soil stack - the sealing cap must be fitted in the trap outlet.
+With the trap fitted inside the boiler casing, the sealing cap must be fitted.
+If the trap is re-located outside the boiler then the following applies:

-On external discharge systems to a hopper, gully or soakaway, the sealing cap should be removed from the trap outlet.

-If there is any discharge of condensate from the overflow outlet, this could indicate a blockage (possibly due to freezing).
+- If connecting the condensate discharge either internally or externally - into a waste system or soil stack - the sealing cap must be fitted in the trap outlet. - On external discharge systems to a hopper, gully or soakaway, the sealing cap should be removed from the trap outlet. - If there is any discharge of condensate from the overflow outlet, this could indicate a blockage (possibly due to freezing).
 Turn off the boiler and investigate the cause.
-If necessary contact your service engineer for assistance.
+If neccesary contact your service engineer for assistance.